Laurel River Lake art prints

 A larger Laurel River Lake oil series is underway.

 I am currently working on a seven-piece original oil series on large canvases based on Laurel River Lake.
 Those originals are not listed in the shop right now.
-When the series is complete, I expect that body of work to become part of a future show, likely with more information later in 2026.
+When the series is complete, I expect that body of work to become part of a future show, likely with more information in 2027.

 Bring the home lake in